Keshi-23/CCS_EOROptTool/README.md

 # CCS-EOROptTool

-**CCS-EOROptTool** is a user-friendly graphical user interface (GUI) application designed to provide fast and intelligent predictions of CO₂ storage capacity and cumulative oil production in unconventional reservoirs using a trained artificial neural network (ANN).
+**CCS-EOROptTool** is a user-friendly graphical user interface (GUI) application is designed as a surrogate to provide fast and intelligent predictions of CO₂ storage capacity and cumulative oil production in unconventional reservoirs using a trained artificial neural network (ANN).

 This tool supports decision-making in Carbon Capture and Storage with Enhanced Oil Recovery (CCS-EOR) by enabling quick assessments based on key reservoir and operational parameters.
 The model is both explainable and explicit, offering transparency and interpretability that aligns with engineering best practices.